leoloso/leoloso.com/src/posts/milestone-100-articles.md

 Since [my first article](https://www.smashingmagazine.com/2017/10/service-worker-single-page-application-wordpress-sites/) was published on October 2017, it took a bit less than 5 years to reach this milestone, at an average of 1.8 articles per month, or one article published every 17 days.

-Here are some lessons I learnt during my journey.
+Here are some lessons I learnt during my journey, which I hope can be useful to fellow writers and writers-to-be.

-Can make an income from writing?
+- Can I make an income just from writing?

+- Do I find it difficult to write?

+No, as long as you know what you want to write about!
+Coming up with the idea is oftentimes the biggest hurdle to write.

+In my case, for LogRocket I wrote 30 articles on GraphQL alone, which is possible because etc

+The issue is that, what you write about, must be worth reading.
+In other words, your idea truly needs to come for you, which means it must concern some topic that

+Justin Tadlock etc

+I also recently started for MasterWP a series "..." etc

+- Do I accept assignments to write about anything and everything?

+No. Absolutely not.
+I keep being contacted etc